0x1F9F1/binja-pattern/README.md

 # Binja Pattern
 Author: **Brick**

-A plugin for Binary Ninja which scans for a pattern/array-of-bytes (e.g. `01 23 ?
-67`).
+A Binary Ninja plugin to scan for and create patterns/array-of-bytes (e.g. `E8 ? ? ? ?
+83 C4 ?
+8D 84 24`)